hereismari/hadoop-job-time-prediction/README.md

   3. create a volume and put the 5GB file in it.
 You can contact me if you need help in this proccess, I plan to do some post about it, and when I do I'll put in here!

 ### 4. Change json configuration file
-  You can get all these informations trough Horizon, except: public_keypair_path, private_keypair_pathand private_keypair_name that only you have access.
+  You can get all these informations trough Horizon, except: public_keypair_path, private_keypair_path and private_keypair_name that only you have access.

 ### 5. Run, baby, run!